Get Schooled: Fun Facts about the River Realm

 It’s not the same gateway to trade as it once was, but the town is full of food, culture, and music.
 See it all during the annual Urbanna Oyster Festival–the Official Oyster Festival of the Commonwealth.
 See it by water via a cruise on the Rappahannock River with Golden Age Charters, an authentic buyboat that departs at the Marina.
-Rest your sea legs at a boutique hotel, The Chesapeake Inn or at Bethpage Camp-Resort, complete with a water park, a boat ramp, and rentals like kayaks and paddleboards.
+Rest your sea legs at a boutique hotel, The Chesapeake Inn (featured below) or at Bethpage Camp-Resort, complete with a water park, a boat ramp, and rentals like kayaks and paddleboards.

 You Can Drive on the Water

 You can’t walk on water, but you can drive on water here–sort of.
 The Virginia Department of Transportation runs a free ferry with a port in Lancaster County.
 If you’re visiting foodie spots and boutiques in Kilmarnock, save the afternoon for an adventure across the river.
 Drive your car onto the ferry on scenic byway Route 604.
 The boat will cross the western end of the Corrotoman River.
 You’ll wind up on a peninsula that is otherwise hard to reach by car from Kilmarnock.
-Once you’re there, head south to Yankee Point Marina or north to Belle Isle State Park for more exploration.
+Once you’re there, head south to Yankee Point Marina or north to Belle Isle State Park (featured below) for more exploration.
 Before you hop on, check 511 Virginia for real-time information on the ferry’s operational status.
 P.S.
 Ask the ferryman about a biscuit for your furry friend.